Ring of Nestor: History

 In 1907, a series of tholos tombs at Kakovatos in Messenia, in the southwest Peloponnese region of Greece, were excavated by the German archaeologist Wilhelm Dörpfeld.
 According to Evans, the ring was taken by a local peasant from one of these tombs (along with blocks of masonry) prior to the excavation, probably from the grave-pit inside the tomb's chamber.
 (Note: Evans considered the ring to have come from "Tomb A" at Kakovatos.)

 In 1924, or possibly earlier, the ring was shown to the acquisitions committee of the National Archaeological Museum in Athens, of which the German archaeologist Georg Karo was a member.
 Following Karo's judgement, the committee rejected the ring as a forgery, created by a modern goldsmith in the early twentieth century.
 Evans was subsequently informed of the ring's existence by somebody he described as "a trustworthy source" (and later "a friend"): Karo inferred that Evans was referring to Émile Gilliéron fils, an art restorer, suspected forger, and prolific collaborator of Evans's.
 (Note: Marinatos 2015.
 On Gilliéron's potential illicit activities, see Lapatin 2002; and Gere 2009.)
 Nanno Marinatos endorsed this view in 2015, and Vlachopoulos called it "very possible" in 2020.

 Evans subsequently travelled to the Peloponnese to view the ring, where he was told that the finder had died, leaving the ring to his son; the son passed it into the possession of the owner of a nearby vineyard.
-Evans purchased the ring from the vineyard owner between 1924 and 1925, and named it the "Ring of Nestor" after the mythological king of Homeric Messenia.
+Evans purchased the ring from the vineyard owner between 1924 and 1925, and named it the "Ring of Nestor" after the mythological king of the region of Messenia in the Homeric poems.
 He gifted the ring to the Ashmolean Museum at the University of Oxford in 1939.
 It was subsequently removed from display, though placed back there in 1995.
 As of 2018, it remains in the Ashmolean.